 The Associate of Applied Science (AAS) program is offered both In-Person and Remote/Low Residency.
+The two modes of taking the program are identical, with the same faculty members, quality, rigor, breadth of academic and technical standards, completion requirements, and credentials awarded.
 In-person students will be required to attend the majority of their classes on campus, though some courses may be offered exclusively online.
 Remote/Low Residency students will take the majority of their classes online but are required to attend in-person classes for at least one week every semester.
 The Low Residency Week is designed to provide remote students with intensive hands-on training and team building skills.